 The Main properties group of the attribute table provides the following functionalities (see figure_layout_table_ppt):

 For Source you can by default only select Layer features allowing you to select a Layer from the vector layers loaded in the project.

 The data-defined override button near the layer list allows you to dynamically change the layer which is used to populate the table, e.g. you could fill the attribute table with different layer attributes per atlas page.
-Note that the table structure used (column settings) is the one of the layer shown in the Layer drop-down list and it is left intact, meaning that setting a data defined table to a layer with different field(s) will result in empty column(s) in the table.
+Note that the table structure used (Fig. 17.40) is the one of the layer shown in the Layer drop-down list and it is left intact, meaning that setting a data defined table to a layer with different field(s) will result in empty column(s) in the table.

 In case you activate the Generate an atlas option in the Atlas panel (see Generate an Atlas), there are two additional Source possible: